allanbreyes/ruby-basic/README.md

 ### Notifications

-The Gemfile is set up for notifications through Linux/Gnome's `libnotify` daemon.
+The Gemfile is set up for notifications through Linux/GNOME's `libnotify` daemon.
 If you're on Mac, replace it with `growl`.
-If you're on Windows, run the command `format c:` and type `Y`.